 After clicking Manage Your Account from this menu, you can then click Mail Merge Templates in the Manage Templates area:

-Click Add Files to locate the template file you just saved on your computer.
-Once you locate that file and click Open, the upload process will begin.
 After upload, the template will be available for your use in your library of current Mail Merge Templates.